 The people that Jesus was speaking to about this in that day were shepherds or, at minimum, would have understood what it meant to be a shepherd.
 They would have understood that to actively disregard the lands of the flock was poor stewardship because the value of a lamb for the shepherd is compounded versus the value of an older sheep or a ram.

 Why?
 Because the lamb is the path toward fruitfulness and continued existence, right?

-Lands logically signify the health and the prosperity of the flock.
-So, to a shepherd, the preservation and nurturing of the lands is a futuristic and strategic move to secure the continuation and flourishing of the flock.
+Lambs logically signify the health and the prosperity of the flock.
+So, to a shepherd, the preservation and nurturing of the lambs is a futuristic and strategic move to secure the continuation and flourishing of the flock.

 And it was with this knowledge that the people Jesus was speaking to had this understanding, that He gives them this reminder: Just like you would pursue the lambs in your flock who wander, and just like you would rejoice at their safe return over the older sheep in your herd, understand this is the value the Father in heaven has placed on children and their relationship with Him.